DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/65 Constant Lines.md

-A constant line is a straght line that extends over the entire **Chart** and indicates an axis value.
+A constant line is a straight line that extends over the entire **Chart** and indicates an axis value.
 Constant lines are always perpendicular to the axis to which they belong.

 ![DevExtreme HTML5 JavaScript Charts ConstantLines](/images/ChartJS/visual_elements/constant_lines.png)